 I’ve been talking a lot about typical print sizes and their aspect ratios.
 But it’s important to note that the aspect ratio is simply the ratio of width to height, generally written as 3:2, 4:3, 16:9, 1:1, etc.

 As I mentioned before, 3:2 is a common aspect ratio for basic printing.
-But 4:3 is common for smartphone cameras, 1:1 is common on the web (especially Instagram), and 16:9 is common in video or for panorama prints.
+But 4:3 is common for smartphone cameras, 1:1 is common on the web (especially Instagram), and 16:9 aspect ratio is common in video or for panorama prints.

 Standard Photo Print Sizes and Digital Photography